How to Replace a Fireplace Damper

 Fireplace dampers sit almost directly above the heat of the fire.
-Over time, the extreme heat and rapid change in temperature can warp and damage the fireplace damper such that they need replaced.
-A damper must be in one piece that is snug to the flue in order for it to work properly, and if the damper cracks while being rapidly heated and cooled, it will no longer work properly.
+Over time, the extreme heat and rapid change in temperature.
+This can warp and damage the fireplace damper, thus needing replacement.
+A damper must be in one piece that is snug to the flue in order for it to work properly.
+If the damper cracks while being rapidly heating and cooling, it will no longer work properly.
 Replacing a fireplace damper by yourself is possible, and you can save yourself some serious money by foregoing professional consultation.

-One step that folks who want to complete the job themselves often skip is actually removing any debris up where the damper sits and also in the firebox itself.
-Any ashes in the firebox should be removed and thrown away, but be sure that the ashes have fully cooled before manipulating them.
-We recommend putting the ashes into a metal can
+One step that folks who want to complete the job themselves often skip is actually removing any debris.
+Clean any debris up where the damper sits and also in the firebox itself.
+Any ashes in the firebox should be removed and thrown away.
+Be sure that the ashes have fully cooled before manipulating them.
+We recommend putting the ashes into a metal can.

 When replacing your existing damper, a product now available on the market is called a top sealing damper, where the damper is actually located at the top of the chimney, controlled by a cable that reaches down the chimney, which prevents heated air in the winter from being lost up and out of the chimney.
 LockTop top sealing damper systems are generally what are installed by professionals these days because of their efficiency and ease of use for the customer.